stud0709/OneMoreSecret/README.md

 # ![App Icon](/app/src/main/res/mipmap-xhdpi/ic_launcher.png) OneMoreSecret

-OneMoreSecret is an additional security layer for your data (e.g. passwords).
-It leverages the Android Keystore system, which is in fact a [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module).
-In other words: with oneMoreSecret, you access all your secrets with your phone and your fingerprint.
+OneMoreSecret is a standalone security layer for your data (e.g. passwords, more to come).
+It leverages the Android Keystore system, turning your phone into a  [hardware security module](https://en.wikipedia.org/wiki/Hardware_security_module).
+In other words: with OneMoreSecret, you decrypt your secrets with your phone and your fingerprint.

 ### Disclaimer
 This is a very early version of the software.
 Use it at your own risk.
 We'll do our best to keep the message formats unchanged and guarantee the backward compatibility.

 ### For the impatient one
 TLDR?
 See it in action!
 Try our ["Hello, World!"
 Tutorial](hello_world.md).

+**WARNING**: The images in this tutorial may potentially trigger seizures for people with photosensitive epilepsy.
+Viewer discretion is advised.

 ## What's wrong with password managers?
 In the early days, the computers were not password protected.
 The first password [dates back](https://www.smh.com.au/national/scientist-who-introduced-the-computer-password-20190717-p527zf.html) to 1961.
 As things got worse, [password policies](https://en.wikipedia.org/wiki/Password_policy) were born, together with the recommendation to have separate passwords for every application.
 This is how the [password manager](https://en.wikipedia.org/wiki/Password_manager) came into being - as a workaround for the password policy.
 You *kind of* have different passwords for every service, and still, there is only one password.